pabsan-0/fortunes/README.md

 - Clone this repo to a fixed location.
 We recommend `/opt/custom_fortunes/collection_name`
 - Right after cloning, run `update` to create a fortune index.
-- Run the `fortune_` executable bash script:
+- Run the `fortune_` executable bash script to call fortunes from your collection:
-    - It will look for a `fortunes/` dir next to it
-    - It will call the original `fortune` command passing those files as arguments.
+    - It will look for a `fortunes/` dir next to it and call the original `fortune` passing its files as arguments.
     - You can symlink this file anywhere in your system with your fav name.
-- Running oit will yield only the fortunes in its source's neighbor directory.

 If you haven't overwritten its reference in `$PATH`, you can still call the vanilla `fortune` as always.
 Multiple fortune collections can be maintained like this by having multiple symlinks with different names, their fortunes stored in different repos.

 ### Adding new fortunes